How to Browse Facebook Anonymously in 2026? Real Anonymous Browsing

 VPNs are better than nothing, but Facebook’s tracking goes far beyond IP addresses.
 They use canvas fingerprinting, WebGL fingerprinting, and dozens of other signals to identify users even without cookies.

-Method 4: Third-party “anonymous Facebook viewer” tools
+Method 4: “Anonymous Facebook viewer” tools—the truth

 • Most are scams, phishing attempts, or malware delivery systems

-• They cannot bypass Facebook’s privacy settings
+• None can bypass Facebook’s privacy settings to show you private content

 • Any site asking for your Facebook credentials is trying to steal your account